You really don’t have to make New Year’s Resolutions, but here’s some advice about how to make them work if you do.

 “I’m going to try and find a form of exercise that I enjoy and do that more.”

-“I’m going to try and meet more people, enjoy going on dates and working on my flirting.”
+“I’m going to try and meet more people, and get involved in things.”

 The success/failure trap